We will proclaim the name of the Lord.

-Today we pray for ourselves, that God would keep us strong in prayer.
-In our local church, we ask God to be good managers of the resources given to our parish by previous generations.
-In our world, we pray for all who serve in the political life of our area.
+Today we pray for ourselves, that God would help us understand and trust what we read in the Scriptures.
+In our local church, we ask God to bring more life to our church through the ministry of home groups.
+In our world, we pray for the leader of the government in our nation and all who serve to make laws for our country.
 We remember before God those who have asked for our prayers, or who are in need of them.

 A prayer for the day

 all creation worships you,

 the Father everlasting.